lrdj/humansystems.io/XD/index.md

 5. Which Thunderbird spacecraft did Scott base his monument on?

-6. What was "Kissing the Maiden"?
+6. What was known as "Kissing the Maiden" in the 1600s?

 Thanks!